mik-p/wn-s3browser-plugin/README.md

 For example:

 Say that your website hosts a bunch of CAD files that your users can download, but you only want some users to be able to access them.
+The problem further complicating the issue is that all your CAD files are on your business's NAS - which is not public and the sys-admin didn't bother to set up SSL, add valid certificates, or create root-CAs and maybe there isn't any DNS records either.

-By adding a middleware to the s3browser routes only allowed files will display on the downloads page.
+By adding a middleware to the s3browser routes only allowed files will display on the downloads page and the insecure s3 storage server is not publicly exposed.

 ## Issues